R3V1Z3/cheats/README.md

 - [Fiery Darkness](?css=c860958c04a53cd77575d5487ab1dec9) - Fiery red and yellow set against darkness.

 ## Built for GitHub Pages
-CHEATSheet is designed for use with [GitHub Pages](https://pages.github.com/) and made to be easily forked.
+CHEATScheat is designed for use with [GitHub Pages](https://pages.github.com/) and made to be easily forked.
 This file contains hidden options for use when forked.

 Options are hidden using HTML comment tags like so:
 ```<!-- [options: hide_info=false, parameters_disallowed=css|header|heading] -->```